linkedin/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     effect due to TLS handshake timeout when there are too many in-flight TLS handshakes.
 Set it to something like 250 is good enough to avoid herd effect.

+ * *ephemeral.count.limit* :
+   (Java system property: **zookeeper.ephemeral.count.limit**) **New in 3.6.3**
+   This property sets a limit on the number of ephemeral nodes a session can create.
+The default value is 10000.

  * *learner.asyncSending*
    (Java system property: **zookeeper.learner.asyncSending**) (Java system property: **learner.asyncSending**)(Added for backward compatibility) **New in 3.7.0:**
    The sending and receiving packets in Learner were done synchronously in a critical section.
 An untimely network issue could cause the followers to hang (see [ZOOKEEPER-3575](https://issues.apache.org/jira/browse/ZOOKEEPER-3575) and [ZOOKEEPER-4074](https://issues.apache.org/jira/browse/ZOOKEEPER-4074)).
 The new design moves sending packets in Learner to a separate thread and sends the packets asynchronously.
 The new design is enabled with this parameter (learner.asyncSending).
    The default is false.
 <a name="sc_clusterOptions"></a>

 #### Cluster Options